 Cost-effective e-learning by collaborative authoring

 Picture yourself as the person responsible for the training of a group of employees.
 Training subject: a new CRM application within the company intranet.
-It's not easy to choose an e-learning environment in a world of rapidly changing internet technologies and emerging standards like XML and e-learning content standards like SCORM .
+It's not easy to choose an e-learning environment in a world of rapidly changing internet technologies and emerging standards like SCORM and xAPI.
 Today you choose and invest in software and content creation and tomorrow it can all be redundant.
 And the investments are huge since the software vendors force you to use their database technology, their multimedia and video plugins, and their user administration tools.
 To take a sound decision, you would have to have the OK from your general manager, your training manager, your webmaster, and last but not least, your systems administrator.
 In the decision making process the essential part, (self)learning and training, threatens to come last.

 In the many situations I have come across, there were always three unattainable desires.

 - Do it yourself: E-learning authors want to create courses without the disturbing (and expensive) support of programmers.

 - Reuse and exchange: The course content should be modular and reusable in new courses.
 As a result multimedia/text instruction and tests can be used more efficiently.